Hugh Barter

-Hugh Barter (飛雲・バーター, Hyū Bātā) is an Australian-Japanese racing driver who last raced in the 2023 FIA Formula 3 Championship for Campos Racing.
-He previously competed in both the Spanish F4 and French F4 Championship, finishing runner-up in French F4 in 2021 and 2022 respectively as well as in the 2022 F4 Spanish Championship.
+Hugh Barter (飛雲・バーター, Hyū Bātā) is an Australian-Japanese racing driver who serves as a test and simulator driver for Lola Yamaha ABT Formula E Team.
+He last raced in the 2025 Ultimate Cup Series for Winfield Racing.
+Barter competed in both the Spanish F4 and French F4 Championship, finishing runner-up in French F4 in 2021 and 2022 respectively as well as in the 2022 F4 Spanish Championship.
 In 2024, he took part in the Indian Racing League and the F4 Indian Championship.

 Career

 Karting

 After starting to race in karts at the age of six, Barter progressed into national competitions, where he came second in the Australian Kart Championship in 2019 and won the opening round of the 2020 season, prior to the season being abandoned due to the COVID-19 pandemic.
 He also competed in the Rotax Max Challenge Grand Finals on two occasions, where he achieved eighth and ninth places in 2016 and 2019 respectively.

 Lower formulae

 2021

 Barter began racing in cars in 2021, having signed up for the French F4 Championship.
 The first round at Nogaro brought immediate success, as the Australian took victory on Sunday, whilst the following event at Magny-Cours heralded a triple of podiums, bringing Barter into the championship fight.
 However, the middle part of the season would not yield the strongest results, with just two podiums coming his way in the space of four rounds, which meant that Barter had lost a lot of ground to fellow contenders Esteban Masson and Macéo Capietto going into the season finale.
 There, Barter showed some more good form, scoring a pair of podiums in the main races, and after a disqualification for Capietto, Barter inherited the win of the final race, which put him second in the standings.